Urovant Sciences Ltd. (UROV)'s Financial Results Comparing With AC Immune SA (NASDAQ:ACIU) | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of Urovant Sciences Ltd. are 11 and 11.
-Competitively, AC Immune SA has 14.7 and 14.7 for Current and Quick Ratio.
-AC Immune SA’s better ability to pay short and long-term obligations than Urovant Sciences Ltd.
+The Current Ratio and Quick Ratio of Urovant Sciences Ltd. are 8.3 and 8.3 respectively.
+Its competitor AC Immune SA’s Current Ratio is 5.1 and its Quick Ratio is 5.1.
+Urovant Sciences Ltd. can pay off short and long-term obligations better than AC Immune SA.

 Analyst Recommendations